We realize that this very well might be the first solar electric system

 Can I get solar panels on my roof first without getting a new roof first?

 Yes, solar panels can be installed on an existing roof.
-If your roof needs
+Our San Diego solar

-to be replaced, we will make that recommendation when appropriate.
-Solar
+replaced, we will make that recommendation when appropriate.
+Solar panels

-panels can work for 40 years or more, so by installing a system on a newer
+can work for 40 years or more, so by installing a system on a newer roof,

-roof, you can skirt the hassle of having to remove and replace the panels
+you can skirt the hassle of having to remove and replace the panels during

-during a roof replacement.
-Keep in mind that if your panels are going
+a roof replacement.
+Keep in mind that if your panels are going on the

-on the roof, they will actually help to shield the roof from the elements
+roof, they will actually help to shield the roof from the elements and

-and extend the life of your roof.
-A discount is offered if you decide
+extend the life of your roof.
+A discount is offered if you decide to replace

 What if I move in a few years?